 1 large garlic clove, minced

-3 cups grated montery jack or chedder cheese
+250 grams / 3 cups montery jack or chedder cheese, grated

 Chopped cilantro and sliced, seeded jalapeno to garnish

 - Place ½ the corn and all the water in a blender and blend until smooth.
 Press through a fine sieve, disposing of the pulp.

 - Place olive oil in a skillet on low to medium heat and add in the remaining corn, onion and pepper.